faber/pod/README.md

-# Pod: Ruby Service Container #
+# Pod - A Ruby Service Container #

-Pod provides a small, simple service container class that encourages clean, testable application design without getting in the way or overly complex.
+Pod provides a small, simple service container class that encourages clean, testable application design without getting in the way or being overly complex.

 ## Getting Started ##

 There is no limit whatsoever on what a "service" is -- Pod makes no assumptions about this.
-The pod just makes it extremely simple to setup and access your dependent services on demand without worrying about configuration.
+The pod just simplifies the tasks of setting up and accessing your dependencies on demand without worrying about configuration.

 Here are some examples of how you use pods